Location: Harvard University

 • Professional Musical Theatre Performance And Backstage Tour: Students will attend a professional musical theatre performance.
 In some cases, when circumstances allow, a backstage tour and/or a conversation with members of the company is arranged.

-• Final Presentation: All students will present a final performance of work generated from the Performance Lab and the Showcase Prep classes.
+• Final Presentation: All students will present a final performance of work generated from the Performance lab and related classes.

 Ready to start your Broadway adventure?
 Click here to learn more about the application process.